 Dog limping can be a common yet concerning issue for pet owners.
 Understanding the potential causes and knowing when to seek veterinary care can help ensure your furry friend stays healthy and happy.
-In this blog, our vets in Monterey Park will discuss common reasons for dog limping, frequent leg injuries, and breed-specific problems and provide guidelines on when to seek professional help.
+In this blog, our Monterey Park vets will discuss common reasons for limping in dogs and how you can help.

 Why is my dog limping?